 Stay informed and receive company updates straight to your inbox.

 The “cytokine storm” is believed to play an integral role in the development of acute respiratory distress syndrome (ARDS) in those affected by COVID-19.
 Chemokines and chemokine receptors play a critical role in the recruitment, activation, and coordination of leukocytes in the pathophysiology of lung inflammation.
 The acute respiratory distress syndrome (ARDS) of COVID-19 results from the accumulation of neutrophils within the pulmonary circulation and alveolar spaces.
-Leronlimab (PRO 140) inhibits the migration of Tregs into areas of inflammation, which can inhibit the innate immune response against pathogens and, most importantly, the migration of macrophages and release of pro-inflammatory cytokines in lungs.
-Leronlimab can potentially mitigate the cytokine storm.
+Leronlimab (PRO 140) may inhibit the migration of Tregs into areas of inflammation, which can inhibit the innate immune response against pathogens and, most importantly, may prevent the migration of macrophages and release of pro-inflammatory cytokines in lungs.